pvcraven/arcade_book/source/labs/lab_09_sprites_and_walls/sprites_and_walls.rst

 * Step 2: If you start with the examples, delete the current wall placement code.
 You want to create your own.
 * Step 3: Create a more complex arrangement of walls.
 Make sure the walls don't allow the user to go off-screen.
-This is worth 6 points, based on how complex the arrangement.
+This is worth 30 points, based on how complex the arrangement.
 See :ref:`individual_wall_placement`, :ref:`loop_wall_placement`, and :ref:`list_wall_placement` for ideas.
 Just DON'T do the same thing as examples.
 Make it your own.
 Specifically, do NOT just copy the random wall-gap algorithm in the scrolling screen example.
 * Step 4: Update the graphics.
 Use multiple types of blocks for the walls.
   (See note below.)
   Change the character.
-This is worth 4 points, one point for each graphic used that wasn't part of the base example.
+This is worth 20 points, five points for each graphic used that wasn't part of the base example.
 Remember to put a quick citation in your program just before you load graphics or sounds.